MicrosoftDocs/win32/desktop-src/DirectShow/cbaseallocator-m-fenablereleasecallback.md

 ---
-Description: 'Flag indicating whether the release callback is enabled.
+Description: Flag indicating whether the release callback is enabled.
 This flag is set in the constructor method.
-If the value is FALSE, calling the CBaseAllocator::SetNotify method causes an assertion to fire (in debug builds).' ms.assetid: 'cc9adc7c-ec44-41e7-875a-b3e553120804'
+If the value is FALSE, calling the CBaseAllocatorSetNotify method causes an assertion to fire (in debug builds). ms.assetid: cc9adc7c-ec44-41e7-875a-b3e553120804
-title: 'CBaseAllocator::m\_fEnableReleaseCallback member'
+title: CBaseAllocatorm\_fEnableReleaseCallback member
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CBaseAllocator::m\_fEnableReleaseCallback member